22f3002956/matrix-build-artifacts/README.md

-# matrix-build-artifacts
+# Matrix Build with Artifacts

-GitHub Actions matrix build with artifacts demo
+This repo demonstrates a GitHub Actions matrix build with artifact upload.

+Contact: yourname@example.com